biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * Ruiz-Sanchez, E., Munguía-Lino, G., Vargas-Amado, G., Rodríguez, A. (2020) Diversity, endemism and conservation status of native Mexican woody bamboos (Poaceae: Bambusoideae: Bambuseae).
 [Botanical Journal of the Linnean Society, 192, 281–295](https://doi.org/10.1093/botlinnean/boz062).

   *  Sosa, V., Vásquez-Cruz, M. and Villarreal-Quintanilla, J.A.
 (2020) Influence of climate stability on endemism of the vascular plants of the Chihuahuan Desert.
 [Journal of Arid Environments, 177, 104139](https://doi.org/10.1016/j.jaridenv.2020.104139).

+  * Toro-Núñez, O. and Lira-Noriega, Andrés (2020) Discordant phylogenetic endemism patterns in a recently diversified Brassicaceae lineage from the Atacama Desert: When choices in phylogenetics and species distribution information matter.
+[Journal of Biogeography, 47, 1792-1804](https://doi.org/10.1111/jbi.13846).

 #### 2019 ####